 My current Leverhulme-funded project has been carried out in collaboration with the Centre for Intellectual Property and Information Law (CIPIL) at the Faculty of Law.
 It revisits the concept of the artwork, but now in its role in shaping British copyright law: the study responds to criticisms to copyright law for privileging Romantic ideals of classical music that pay excessive tribute to the author.
 To overcome this asymmetry, my research places performers' rights at the centre of the discussion.
 Drawing on interviews and fieldwork with performing musicians and industry and government representatives, I examine these rights from a wide perspective.
 I take into account 1) the history of these rights, 2) how performers make use of the law in everyday practice and through case law, 3) how the rights are managed and finally, 4) the processes involved in legislative change through a case study on the recently launched Fair Internet for Performers Campaign.
 I have developed this last part of the project in collaboration with Adrian Storrier at the University of Reading.

-Together with Lionel Bently at the Faculty of Law, I am the latest recipient of the Mellon Centre for Disciplinary Innovation Teaching Fellowship at the Centre for Research in the Social Sciences, Arts and Humanities (CRASSH) with a course reflecting on industry-academia collaborations.
-Applications for the course are now open; for details on how to apply click here.
+Together with Lionel Bently at the Faculty of Law, I am the latest recipient of the Mellon Centre for Disciplinary Innovation Teaching Fellowship at the Centre for Research in the Social Sciences, Arts and Humanities (CRASSH) with a course reflecting on academia-industry collaborations.

 In 2015-16 I delivered a third-year course on the music industries in the digital age that considered aspects such as social media and crowd-funding, the battle for the 'celestial jukebox', and the role of trade associations and collection societies, within debates in the field of creative labour and copyright law.
 In Michaelmas 2015, I delivered a module on influencing policy as part of the Public Policy Engagement Programme of the Cambridge Doctoral Training Programme in partnership with RAND Europe.